 The spinodal lines are found by setting the smallest eigenvalue of $\mathbf{A}$ equal to zero.
 As $\lambda_->0$, there are two possibilities, either $\lambda_+=0$ or one of the eigenvalues of $\mathcal{M}$ equals zero, which is equivalent to the condition $\alpha_1=0$.
 Note that also the condition $\alpha_1=0$ is independent of $N$, and thus the stability lines are independent of $N$ (we can set $N=1$ in what follows).

 The inequality $\lambda_+ \geq 0$ yields the condition

 for the stability of the phase separated phase; note that for $a_\ast=0$ we recover the stability condition for the homogeneous state $C=1$.
-If $a_\ast\neq 0$, then the right-hand side of (\ref{eq:phaseSepCond}) is larger than the right-hand side of (\ref{eq:spinodalHom}), and thus a stationary retrieval phase is metastable in a large region of parameter space than the homogeneous state.
+If $a_\ast\neq 0$, then the right-hand side of (\ref{eq:phaseSepCond}) implies the inequality (\ref{eq:phiv2v3}), and thus a stationary retrieval state is metastable in a larger region of parameter space than the homogeneous state.
 The corresponding spinodal line is given by the equality in (\ref{eq:phaseSepCond}).

 Next we discuss $\alpha_1=0$.
 This yields after some calculations two solutions for $v_2$, namely,

 which is the same spinodal line as found for $\lambda_+$ (namely, the equality in Eq.~(\ref{eq:phaseSepCond})), and there is a second solution